Board of Directors

 Alan J. Bernstein

-Alan Bernstein is Managing Director at the Community Development Venture Capital Alliance (CDVCA), responsible for investment activities including the $45 million Puerto Rico Fund for Growth, investing in locally managed funds that provide equity and debt financing to Puerto Rican businesses.
+Alan Bernstein is Senior Advisor at the Community Development Venture Capital Alliance (CDVCA), responsible for advising on investment activities including the $45 million Puerto Rico Fund for Growth, investing in locally managed funds that provide equity and debt financing to Puerto Rican businesses.
 Mr. Bernstein has served as a member of CDVCA’s Board of Directors since 2008.

 From 1999 to 2018, Mr. Bernstein was a partner at the Wall Street law firm, Carter Ledyard & Milburn LLP.
 His corporate practice concentrated on transactions involving venture capital investments, public offerings and private placements representing issuers and underwriters, mergers and acquisitions, secondary offerings, negotiated stock and asset purchases representing buyers and sellers, and licensing and strategic partnering.